caarlosjoaquin/Path-Loss-measumerent/README.md

 - $c$: Speed of light (\(3 \times 10^8 \, \text{m/s}\)).

 ### Okomura-Hata

+The Okumura-Hata model is an empirical path loss model tailored for urban, suburban, and rural environments.
+It extends the Friis model by incorporating corrections for frequency, transmitter and receiver heights, and environmental factors.
+This model is widely used for mobile communication systems operating between 150 MHz and 2000 MHz.

+The Hata model in dBm calculates power loss in urban environments:

 $$
 P_r \, \text{(dBm)} = P_t \, \text{(dBm)} - \left[69.55 + 26.16 \log_{10}(f) - 13.82 \log_{10}(h_b) - a(h_r) + \left(44.9 - 6.55 \log_{10}(h_b)\right)\log_{10}(d)\right]